KrazyBot/prob-tracker/README.md

 # prob-tracker
-A simple IT problem tracker and catalogue
+A simple IT problem tracker and catalogue using Node.JS and mongoDB